wdawson/okta.github.io/_source/_posts/2017-03-30-react-okta-sign-in-widget.md

 npm install @okta/okta-signin-widget@2.3.0 --save
 ```

 This will add the Okta Sign-In Widget code to your `node_modules` folder.
-We’ll be using version 2.3.0 of the Sign-In Widget.
+We'll be using version 2.3.0 of the Sign-In Widget.

 {% img blog/react-sign-in-widget/Okta-Widget-NPM-Modules-Screener.png alt:"Okta in node_modules" %}